 Merino wool walking socks (or wool/synthetic blends) are the top choice for hiking socks.
 They offer the best durability, moisture-wicking, warmth, and quality.

-What socks are best for hiking?
+What socks are best to avoid blisters?

-Whether you’re hiking, mountain biking, backpacking, thru-hiking, or just generally spending time outdoors, all these budget-friendly hiking socks would be a great addition to your sock drawer and will support you on all your future adventures.
+When it comes to picking the best hiking socks for blisters, you can’t go wrong with any of our suggestions on this list.
+Whether you’re hiking, mountain biking, backpacking, thru-hiking, or just generally spending time outdoors, all these budget-friendly anti-blister socks would be a great addition to your sock drawer and will support you on all your future adventures.